SAT Test Dates and Deadlines

 Superscoring

 “Superscoring” is when a college takes the highest sub-scores from various test dates to a get a new higher “Superscore,” also known as “Highest Section Scores Across Test Dates.”
 Superscoring allows for the fact that students do not always perform at their best on any one given test date.
-This scoring approach is used widely by many colleges across the U.S. College Board lists the individual SAT score policies of all colleges here.
+This scoring approach is used widely by most colleges across the U.S. College Board lists the individual SAT score policies of all colleges here.

 College Board also offers a score reporting service Score Choice which allows students to pick and choose, in accordance with a college’s score-use policy, which scores to send to colleges.
 This allows students more control over and how and when colleges receive their scores.
 If a student opts not to use Score Choice, all test date scores will be sent to colleges.
 Most colleges accept superscoring but you should check with each college you’re applying to for its individual policy.
 This information is usually available on the college’s admission pages.
 If not, you can call the college’s admissions office.